roddarakesh/proj_2/README.md

    - Download the dataset.

 3. **Open the Application**
-   - Launch the Jupyter Notebook.
+   - Launch the Google Colab.

 4. **Run the Notebook**
    - Open the notebook file.